 NHANES data are publicly available and accessible through the CDC website.
 However, analyzing NHANES data may be challenging for a number of reasons.
-In particular, specific statistical techniques are required to account for the multi-stage sampling design of NHANES data and produce nationally representative estimates.
-Also, each NHANES cycle includes over 50 data files, each of which has detailed informational material.
-NHANES data collection protocols have changed over time for certain variables, and these differences should be accounted for when harmonizing or pooling data from multiple cycles.
-Another potential challenge is implementation of recommended standards from the CDC, such as their guidelines for suppression of unreliable results.
+Specific statistical techniques are required to account for the multi-stage sampling design used to select NHANES participants and produce nationally representative estimates.
+Each NHANES cycle includes over 50 data files, each of which has detailed informational material.
+NHANES data collection protocols have changed over time for certain variables, and these differences should be taken into account when comparing or pooling data from multiple cycles.
+Also, tests need to be performed to ensure the statistical estimates are reliable, especially for rare outcomes and sub-group analyses.

-To address the challenges of analyzing NHANES data, we developed an open-source web-based application that allows users to obtain nationally representative summaries of cardiometabolic outcomes for US adults using NHANES data.
-The goal of the application is to increase the usage of NHANES data for research and policy decision making with a focus on ensuring results are valid, transparent, and reproducible.
-The application is designed to be extended with the addition of “modules”, which we define as a set of variables measured among a sub-population of NHANES participants.
-In this manuscript, we review the design and development of the application, present nationally representative summaries of outcomes from the “BP and Hypertension module”, and describe online tutorials and resources that may help users engage with the application.
+To address these challenges, we developed an open-source web-based application that allows users to obtain nationally representative BP and hypertension statistics for US adults using NHANES data.
+The goal of the application is to increase the use of NHANES data for research and policy decision making with a focus on ensuring results are valid, transparent, and reproducible.
+The application was designed to be extended with the addition of “modules”, which we define as a set of variables measured among a sub-population of NHANES participants.
+In this manuscript, we review the design, development and validation of the application, present nationally representative BP and hypertension statistics, and describe online tutorials and resources that may help users engage with the application.

 METHODS